arthurfaria/non-Gaussian_Fluctuations/README.md

-## FT and steady state for a Gaussian + non-Gaussian dynamics
+## FT for EP and steady state using a combined Gaussian and non-Gaussian stochastic dynamics

 This is a repository provides codes in `Python` to compute:
 * The steady-state of generalized quantum master equation due to Gaussian + non-Gaussian noises: overdamped DLD model [1].